Area counties won’t require COVID-19 vaccine for government employees

 All executive branch employees in Allegheny County’s government will soon be required to be vaccinated from COVID-19, but don’t expect any neighboring counties to follow suit.

-County Executive Rich Fitzgerald announced Wednesday that workers under his leadership will be required to be fully vaccinated by Dec.
+County Executive Rich Fitzgerald announced on Sept.
+29 that workers under his leadership will be required to be fully vaccinated by Dec.
 1 or face termination, although the order does not include other employees, such as those working in the courthouse.

 “As we continue to see cases of COVID in our county, and different populations being affected than were previously, it is even more important that our workforce be protected so that the public that we serve is protected as well,” Fitzgerald in a written statement.
 “This is the right thing for our county and our workforce.”